kritsid/eminst-implementation-NeuralNet/README.md

 ![image](https://user-images.githubusercontent.com/43928250/133066568-078f469f-0c9d-429c-b819-db9e5998a0c9.png)

+# DEPENDENCIES:
+ FRONTEND: Bootstrap + HTML<br>
+ BACKEND: APIs have been designed using Flask.<br>
+ ML MODEL: Tensorflow, Pandas, Numpy, Keras Sequential Model<br>

-# INSTALL ON YOUR MACHINE:
+# INSTALL & RUN ON YOUR MACHINE:
 1) clone this repository <br>

 2) install the requirements using: pip install -r requirements.txt <br>

 3) flask run # to run the project on localhost<br>

-if u want to remake ML model u can use the data from the link given below.
+if u want to remake ML model u can use the data from the link given in ABOUT DATASET section.
 <br>